 See all support.

-On 30 July the Scottish Government published interim guidance on the requirements for ELC settings and local authorities regarding the delivery of Funding Follows the Child and the National Standard from August 2020.
+On 30 October the Scottish Government published guidance on the requirements for ELC settings and local authorities regarding the delivery of Funding Follows the Child and the National Standard from August 2021.
 It features increased flexibility around business sustainability elements and payment of the Living Wage and recognises some of the financial pressures on you as providers and local authorities when looking at how to operate beyond August.

 The provider guidance includes a number of FAQs around what providers must do as a result of reopening applications for 30 hours of early education and childcare for three-and-four-year-olds.